kunlunW/LacryIntelligence/README.md

 Hi Everyone!

-Above are some really straightforward tutorials to get you started on building models for our lacry project, and use the model to perform YOLO detection!
+Above are some really straightforward tutorials to get you started on building models for our lacry project (the first step).

+We'll use the trained model to perform YOLO detection later.

 More codes and tutorial are coming soon!
 Stay tuned!